Skartorion/telegram-everforest/README.md

 ## Installation

-- 1. Via Telegram itself

-  since telegram themes are compiled into some funny binary files the only viable option is to just apply it via Telegram itself
+  1. Install the .tdesktop-theme file and import it inside the app

+  Or, alternatively

+  2. Just click on the link

   https://t.me/addtheme/everforestdarkmedium

-  ..and click apply

   meow